 Section 7.
-New Hire Orientation:

-The Union through a Shop Steward or Union Representative shall have thirty (30) minutes during the Employer's new hire orientation program to meet with the employee(s) for the purposes of filling out Union paperwork and orienting the employee to Union membership.
+New Hire Orientation: The Union through a Shop Steward or Union Representative shall have thirty (30) minutes during the Employer's new hire orientation program to meet with the employee(s) for the purposes of filling out Union paperwork and orienting the employee to Union membership.

-Article 7: Overtime
+Article 7 - Overtime

+Section 1.
 Whenever overtime work is required, supervision shall determine the employees needed to work such overtime on the basis of their qualifications and availability.
 For Saturday or Sunday overtime only, the Employer will offer opportunities by seniority for qualified and available employees.

-All employees in the bargaining unit shall receive time and one-half (1 1⁄2) for the first two (2) hours worked in excess of a regularly scheduled full-time weekday or Saturday shift and double time thereafter.
+Section 2.
+All employees in the bargaining unit shall receive time and one-half (1 $\frac{1}{2}$) for the first two (2) hours worked in excess of a regularly scheduled full-time weekday or Saturday shift and double time thereafter.
 All overtime worked on Sunday shall be paid at double time.

+Section 3.
 When an employee has left the premises of the Print Plant after completion of the regular shift and is recalled for work, the employee shall not be paid for less than three and a half (3 1⁄2) hours of the shifts in excess of the regular work week.

-Article 8: Shifts
+Article 8 - Shifts

 Section 1.
 Work Week.
 The work week is comprised of five (5) consecutive day, evening, or night shifts, Monday through Friday.

-All shifts are eight (8) hours in length.
+Section 2.
+All shifts are eight (8) hours in length except for Press, Bindery and Lithography, where the shifts are seven (7) hours in length.

+Section 3.
 The Employer will determine start and quit times.
 Employees whose shifts begin after 12:45pm will receive a shift differential of one dollar and twenty-five cents (\$1.25) above their hourly rate listed in Appendix A. Shift differential will be included in base overtime rate.

+Section 4.
 All time worked before or after a regularly scheduled shift shall be considered overtime except when the schedule has been requested by the employee.

+Section 5.
 A rest period of at least nine (9) hours must be given between shifts.

+Section 6.
 An employee reporting for a shift shall receive not less than the employee's pay except in the event of interruption of production because of an emergency beyond control of the University or where the employee voluntarily does not work in which case, they shall be paid only for hours worked.

-Article 9: Fringe Benefit Eligibility
+Article 9 - Fringe Benefit Eligibility